 I also had to acknowledge that if you spend less, you need to earn less.
 That is, by aspiring to certain lifestyle goals (home ownership or lots of holidays for example); you commit yourself to a certain type of lifestyle.
 (And apart from the lucky few – those lifestyle goals mean lots of work.)

 While we do have fun on overseas holidays, we have just as much fun on trips around home.
 The things that matter to the kids: time with their parents, a relaxed pace and lots of playing is what they want.
 Our kids shine with routine and consistency; there are less tears and tantrums.

-In that moment of clarity I realised that I had been spending a tad too much time on Social media too.
+In that moment of clarity I realized that I had been spending a tad too much time on social media too.
 I reminded myself that the “where are you this weekend?
 Post a picture” posts aren’t real, or simply create wanderlust (or envy!).
 We are living in a changing world and certainly 15 years ago individuals didn’t need to deal with a constant flow of images and stories from around the world.
-(I realise that it’s a choice to be on Social Media, just explaining how it affected my thinking).
+(I realize that it’s a choice to be on Social Media, just explaining how it affected my thinking.)

 Maybe it is reality for a few families who have worked hard for the privilege, but that is not us.
 On that morning epiphany I reconnected with the idea; that living our own healthy lifestyle in our way was most important.
 Our long term goal is a life that enjoys our natural environment, eating healthily *most* of the time, and working *enough*.
 Global adventures around the world are important, but balanced out with a normal suburban life, touched with a green brush.

 I also had to admit to myself I’d got caught up in our Instagram account and my perceived need to regularly post overseas photos.
 Behind those posts continues to be a feeling that, “our home life is rich too” and that the things that we do at home balance out the things we see and do while on the road.